SeanTFarr/Election_Analyisis/README.md

   - Diana DeGette received 272,892 votes, which is 73.8% of the total votes.
   - Raymon Anthony Doane received 11,606 votes, which is 3.1% of the total votes.
 - The winner of the election was:
-  - Diana DeGette who received 272,892 votes, 73.8% of the total votes cast
+  - Diana DeGette, who received 272,892 votes, had 73.8% of the total votes cast.

 ## Election-Audit Summary
 With this script, the Colorado Board of Elections can perform additional audits, with proper modifications, of other elections including (but not limited to):

 - With a dataset of the entire state they could collect data on all precints.
-This would need the addition of a "Precincts" dictionary, to give total votes in each precint as well as the percentage of the total statewide vote.
+This would need the addition of a "Precincts" dictionary, to give total votes in each precinct across the state, as well as the percentage of the total statewide vote.

 - with a dataset that included the cities within the counties and by adding a "City" dictionary to the script, the Board could drill down further into how candidates fared in different regions of the counties, giving a better understanding of the candidates constituents.